Permafrost/Tundra/README.md

 * `$encoding.output` is an optional character set used to encode the translated text data if the specified `$mode.output` is a byte array or stream.
 Defaults to [UTF-8].
+* `$validate.input?` is an optional boolean flag which when `true` will validate the input content against the given `$schema.input`, and throw an exception if the content is invalid.
+Defaults to `false`.
+* `$validate.output?` is an optional boolean flag which when `true` will validate the output content against the given `$schema.output`, and throw an exception if the content is invalid.
+Defaults to `false`.
 * `$mode.output` is an optional choice of stream, bytes, or string which specifies the type of object `$translation` is returned as.
 Defaults to stream.